-Given the far-reaching nature of the directions powers authorised by the Minister, the criteria that the Minister must consider prior to making authorisations ought to set a high threshold and ought to be comprehensive.
+Given the far-reaching nature of these directions powers, the criteria that the Minister must consider prior to making authorisations ought to set a high threshold and ought to be comprehensive.

-We raise the following concerns with the current Bill in this regard:
+We raise the following concerns with the current draft legislation in this regard:

-Similar to the considerations contained in the Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 and/or section 315B of the Telecommunications Act 1997, these considerations ought to include, in addition to the considerations already included in the Bill:
+Similar to the considerations contained in the Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 and/or section 315B of the Telecommunications Act 1997, these considerations ought to include, in addition to the considerations already included in the draft legislation:

-- the legitimate expectations of the Australian community relating to privacy and cyber security; - whether the action proposed for a direction constitutes the least intrusive means of dealing with the cyber incident; - the relative impact to other entities that may be adversely affected by the direction to the responsible entity; and the legitimate interests of the responsible entity to whom the direction relates, including the costs, in complying with any direction, that would be likely to be incurred by the responsible entity.
+- the legitimate expectations of the Australian community relating to privacy and cyber security; - whether the action proposed for a direction constitutes the least intrusive means of dealing with the cyber incident; - the relative impact to other entities that may be adversely affected by the direction to the responsible entity; and - the legitimate interests of the responsible entity to whom the direction relates, including the costs, in complying with any direction, that would be likely to be incurred by the responsible entity.